rachit1a/reddit-clone/README.md

 then make dockerimage and push that image in docker hub.
 then we again perform trivy image scan to check all the are running fine.
 Then if the steps are pass then we trigger our CD pipeline.
 We have also use promthenus grafana and argocd to check all the things are running fine.
+You can see CD pipeline in my other repo https://github.com/rachit1a/reddit-clone-argocd.git .

 this is the output page
 ![Screenshot 2024-07-03 185230](https://github.com/rachit1a/reddit-clone/assets/172263244/32e1bae3-c4b3-4859-b3c6-b75a8a8bd93e)